Every type of business can attract scammers. Yes, there are online fund recovery scams.

 Scammers, however, will never succeed in deterring us from our mission to put your money back in your wallet, where it belongs.

-If you think you’ve been the victim of a fund recovery scam, contact the real fund recovery experts at MyChargeBack.
+If you think you’ve been the victim of an online fund recovery scam, contact the real fund recovery experts at MyChargeBack.